 But it’s true about the whole space occupation thing.
 It never fails the when one of us goes to a tiny, two square foot part of the RV, coincidentally, so does the other but for a totally different reason.
 Same exact time in the same exact space.
 We both gawk at each other thinking to ourselves, ‘SERIOUSLY?’ while sighing heavily.
 I’m sure neither of us don’t do it on purpose…or maybe we do?

-For example, our bedroom is only so big.
-I think it’s 8′ x 10′ or something like that.
+For example, our bedroom is 8′ x 10′ or something like that.
 That includes our closet, king-size bed, night stand, small wardrobe and corner sink vanity so that leaves very little walking-around-room.
 If I go up into our bedroom to change into other clothes, it always seems to be the precise time he needs something out of his man-drawer too.
 We we pause for a quick moment and look at each other with disdain.
 Usually one of us growls while the other exits the room with that ‘Oh shit, what have I done now?’ thought (usually it’s him).

 “WTF are you looking at?”